 Impacts are to be reported on a cumulative basis and incremental to the last historical year.
-For example, while the first forecast year would reflect only impacts resulting from demand modifiers deployed in that year, the second forecast year would reflect impacts from deployments in that year as well as residual impacts from the previous year, and so on.
+For example, while the first forecast year would reflect only impacts resulting from demand modifiers deployed in that year, the second forecast year would reflect impacts from deployments in that year, as well as residual impacts from the previous year, and so on.

-Demand modifiers may include energy efficiency, distributed generation (DG), battery storage, demand response, building and transportation electrification, or climate change.
+Demand modifiers may include energy efficiency, distributed generation (DG), battery storage, demand response, building and transportation electrification, and climate change.
 LSEs may also report the expected impacts of known projects representing a significant increase of customer load due to an emerging or rapidly expanding industry, such as clusters of data centers or cannabis cultivation facilities.
-While the Form 3 template includes several common load modifier and customer sector categories, LSEs should redefine these categories as necessary to be consistent with their own forecast methods and analyses.
+While the Form 3 template includes several common load modifier and customer sector categories, LSEs should redefine these categories as necessary to be consistent with their own forecast methods or program activities.

 LSEs should distinguish between load modifier impacts associated with committed programs, programs that are not yet committed but considered by the LSE to be reasonably likely to occur, standards, or naturally occurring market adoption.
-For this purpose, committed programs are those that have an approved implementation plan and full funding.
+For this purpose, committed programs are those that have an approved implementation plan and full funding and have impacts that can be estimated with a reasonable degree of certainty.